tkurtbond/tkurtbond.github.io/pages/alusia-campaign.rst

 .. _SPI: https://en.wikipedia.org/wiki/Simulations_Publications,_Inc.
 __ https://en.wikipedia.org/wiki/Frontiers_of_Alusia

-This was originally (of course) using the :doc:`DragonQuest <dragonquest>` rules from SPI, but when I started playing `GURPS`_ I eventually changed to using it for this campaign.
+This was originally (of course) using the DragonQuest_ rules from SPI, but when I started playing `GURPS`_ I eventually changed to using it for this campaign.

+.. _DragonQuest: link://slug/dragonquest-and-i
 .. _`GURPS`: https://en.wikipedia.org/wiki/GURPS

 A few years ago, while writing a new adventure for the campaign, I got